Programmer25X/Plunder/README.md

 <img width="1914" height="890" alt="PlunderImage" src="https://github.com/user-attachments/assets/124d28d8-afeb-428a-b9e5-42e902ec6afa" />

 ## Reflection
-Developing *Plunder* has improved my undrstanding of monobehaviour scripts, scriptable objects, render textures, ProBuilder, Unity's terrain tool and optimisation techniques.
-Additionally, I have gained a deeper understanding of player experience and how to evoke emotion through the use of emotionsl triggers during gameplay.
-Working on this project has provided me with the opprtunity to develop my skills further, which I will be able to use when working on future projects.
+Developing Plunder has improved my understanding of: monobehaviour scripts, and scriptable objects to implement game mechanics and systems; render textures; ProBuilder to create greybox environments; Unity's terrain tool, and optimisation techniques to enhance performance.
+Additionally, I have gained a deeper understanding of player experience and how to evoke emotion using emotional triggers during gameplay.
+Working on this project has provided me with the opportunity to develop my skills further, which I will be able to use when working on future projects.

 ## Used Assets & Creditation